- £70,000 over two years

 Who should apply

+FIT’s fellowships are aimed at, and paid to, individuals, not organisations.
 Applications are welcomed from every career stage, including post-graduates, researchers and professionals.

 Candidates should be based in the UK and focus on UK solutions.
 But the research could explore and bring ideas from overseas.